 Lindsey Hersh - Social Work & Mental Health Specialist

 Lindsey Hersh has been with the Murrieta Valley Unified School District since July of 2019.
 She received her Bachelor of Science in Business Management from University of Phoenix and her Master of Social Work from the University of Southern California.
 She holds a Pupil Personnel Services Credential in School Social Work and Child Welfare and Attendance from the University of Southern California and is a Licensed Clinical Social Worker.
 Prior to coming to Murrieta Valley Unified School District, Hersh worked as a District Mental Health Therapist at Fallbrook Union High School District and San Jacinto Unified School District, where she was instrumental in creating district protocol for Special Education and General Education Mental Health Services.
 She was a Field Instructor for the USC School of Social Work.
-Having worked as a district mental health provider for over five years, Hersh has a track record of creating a therapeutic alliance that instills trust, utilizing community resources and providing psychoeducation to students, parents and staff.
+Having worked as a district mental health provider for over seven years, Hersh has a track record of creating a therapeutic alliance that instills trust, utilizing community resources and providing psychoeducation to students, parents and staff.
 At Mesa, she collaborates with the counseling team to help students gain resiliency and build capacity; while supporting their achievement of academic, social and emotional goals.
 She is grateful to be a part of the Murrieta Mesa Ramily and is dedicated to helping to create systems of support for all students.

 Phone: 951 677.0568 ext.
 6479 Email